 "Well, see ya soon!"

 Late that night, all hell broke loose as Kagami heard screams from elsewhere in the house.
-She jolted out of bed, just in time to notice the outline of desk lamp rise into the air.
+She jolted out of bed, just in time to notice the outline of her desk lamp rise into the air.
 As if thrown by invisible hands, it came right at her face.
 She grabbed her pillow and whacked it twice, only for the pillow to burst into feathers.
 The lamp was deterred for a moment, before it tackled her again and she staggered back, grasping for the doorhandle in the dark.
 She found it just in time to fall out of her room.
 The lamp hurled against the wall above her, shattering the bulb inside and finally going down.

 Kagami yelped as she scrambled to her feet.
 Outside her room, lights started to flicker around her, photos and other wall decorations came to life, and furniture started to move on its own.
 She had to skip steps down the stairwell and dodge the telephone stand and a vase before reaching the front door.